geekpradd/mp3-tag-editor/README.md

 #MP3 Tag Editor By Pradd

-MP3 Tag Editor is a Python Script that helps in fixing missing Album and Artist name details of MP3 Music Files.
+MP3 Tag Editor is a Python Script that helps in fixing missing Album and Artist name details and Album Art of MP3 Music Files.

 This Script uses EyeD3 for changing the tag information of MP3 Files and requires this Python module to be installed.